Datos02-UFM/Cache-implementation/README.md

 **Step 3:**
-To start running the API, just tyoe the following command in the same path you were on the last step
+To start running the API, just tyoe the following command in the same path you were on the last step:

 ```
 nodemon app.js
 ```

-If it's running properly, you should see a message loke this in your terminal `[nodemon] starting 'node app.js'`
+If it's running properly, you should see a message like this in your terminal `[nodemon] starting 'node app.js'`

 Now everything is set and you can proceed to test it.